ecovillage/compostr/README.md

 Although logging should not be a main Compostr concern, it was helpful to include some handy helpers.

-Use Compostr::logger if you want to feed Compostrs logs into your main applications log or redirect them somewhere.
+Use `Compostr::logger` if you want to feed Compostrs logs into your main applications log or redirect them somewhere.

 To mixin `info`, `warn` and other logging functions into your class/module do an `include Compostr::Logging`.

-To make Compostr-logs use your logger, set it like this: `Compostr::logger = <mylogger`.
+To make Compostr-logs use your logger, set it like this: `Compostr::logger = mylogger`.

 ### EntityCache

-Until you provide some Wordpress PHP code to query custom post types via their Custom (meta) Fields, to query and work with CPTs, all data will be read into memory using `Compostr::EntityCache`.
+Until you provide some Wordpress PHP code to query custom post types via their Custom ("meta") Fields, to query and work with CPTs, all data will be read into memory using `Compostr::EntityCache`.

 ### Syncer